sean-vdw/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+  > React is UI Component Library originally developed by Facebook, and released to the public as open source code in 2013.
+React helps developers build scalable and efficient apps by introducing a component structure where all necessary properties, styling, and functionality are compartmentalized.
+This also assists with debugging of very large applications and programs as it is easier to isolate and resolve the issue.
+Finally, React allows developers to write HTML, CSS properties, and Javascript all in the same file for the component.
+This alleviates the need to coordinate across several different files for the same component.

-1. Describe component state.
+2. Describe component state.

+  > State is an instance of a React component class that is an object of some set of properties that pertain to a component.
+This state object holds information that changes over the lifetime of the component.
+Any time the state changes, the component re-renders in order to reflect these changing properties.

-1. Describe props.
+3. Describe props.

+  > "Props" is short for properties, which are read-only components.
+It is actually an object that stores the value of certain attributes and work similar to HTML attributes.
+Essentially, it is a way to pass information from one component to other components.

-1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+4. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+  > Side effects are something that impacts anything outside of the current function scope.
+You can sync effects in a React component by using a React hook called useEffect, which can accept a dependency array that dictates when the side effect is run.